timothyjellison/new-homepage/src/pages/posts/streams-chunks-buffers.md

 So what does a Buffer look like?

-Say I have a file `test.txt` that I want to stream.
+Say I have a file `x.txt` that I want to stream.
 ```
 abc
 ```